 “You’re an apprentice,” I tell him.
 “He has to like you.”

 Charlie just looks at me.
 I’ll admit that maybe it wasn’t exactly the type of response he was looking for, but I didn’t know what else to say.
 I’d honestly been getting that same feeling the past couple of weeks, but I have no clue what changed.
-Derrick hasn’t always been this hostile towards Charlie.
+They’ve never exactly been best friends, but Derrick wasn’t even close to as hostile to Charlie as he is now.

-Suddenly the bell rings, and a girl goes streaking by us.
-“Better go get changed before you both get written up,” Sara calls after us as she practically sprints towards the locker room.”
+Suddenly the bell rings, and a girl goes streaking by us in a familiar fashion.
+“Better get changed before you both get written up,” Sara calls after us as she practically sprints towards the locker room.
 She’s got a lot of nerve scolding us when she’s the one who’s always late, but as usual, she’s right.

 “Look, don’t worry about it okay,” I tell Charlie and try to smile reassuringly before turning and running after Sara.
 I hate Gym but I hate D-hall more.